coenmooij/arcade-games/README.md

-# arcade-games
+# Pong

-This is a simple version of the game pong in a one-page html file.
+This is a simple version of the game pong in a one-page html file plus some simple javascript.

-It is meant to be played on desktop but it works (yay!) on mobile.
+It is meant to be played on desktop but it sort of works on mobile.